 |Nature of the lesion|

-The K41A mutation is within the catalytic center of the kinase domain.
+This mutation is within the putative kinase domain of the expressed protein.

 |Phenotype Manifest In|